 Results indicate that the extent of inequality reduction induced by fiscal policy in Peru is small.
 Although in-kind transfers have the largest impact, direct transfers are the most effective per dollar spent.
 Results also suggest that the small impact is associated with low social spending rather than with inefficient spending.
 Most of the social spending components are progressive and overall social spending is progressive as well.
 However, social benefits tied to the formal labor market (health and pensions) are either relatively progressive or regressive.
-Taxes, on the
+Taxes, on the other hand, have positive though small effects on inequality.
+Countering intuition, indirect taxes are progressive due to extensive informality.
+A policy implication deriving from these results is that targeted transfers are the most effective way to reduce poverty.
+In contrast, linking benefits to formal employment relationships tends to exclude the poor.
+Also, results call attention to the role of informality in the relative progressivity of indirect taxes.

 1 The following definitions of income are used in the analysis.
 Market income is defined as earned plus unearned market income before government taxes and transfers.
 Net market income equals market income minus direct taxes and employee contributions to social security.
 Disposable income equals net market income plus direct monetary transfers.
 Post-fiscal income equals disposable income plus implicit subsidies minus indirect taxes.
-Final income equals post-fiscal income plus in-kind transfers.
+Final income equals post-fiscal income plus inkind transfers.
 Final income is defined as disposable income plus in-kind transfers.
 For more detail see the methodological article in this volume.